pyTooling/pyTooling/doc/index.rst

    .. grid-item::
       :columns: 6

-      :mod:`pyTooling.CLIAbstraction` offers an abstraction layer and wrapper for command line programs, so they can be used easily in Python.
-All parameters like ``--value=42`` are implemented as argument classes on the executable.
+      :ref:`pyTooling.CLIAbstraction <CLIABS>` offers an abstraction layer for command line programs, so they can be used easily in Python.
+There is no need for manually assembling parameter lists or considering the order of parameters.
+All parameters like ``-v`` or ``--value=42`` are described using nested classes on a :ref:`Program <CLIABS/Program>` class.
+Each nested class derived from predefined argument classes knows about the correct formatting pattern, character escaping, and if needed about necessary type conversions.

+      Such an instance of a program can be converted to an argument list suitable for :class:`subprocess.Popen`.
+      In stead of deriving from :ref:`Program <CLIABS/Program>`, abstracted command line tools can derive from :ref:`Executable <CLIABS/Executable>` which offers embedded :class:`~subprocess.Popen` behavior.

    .. grid-item::
       :columns: 6